Veterans displaced in HVAF fire find Indiana allows landlords to refuse subsidies

 Displaced veterans struggle to find new home

-INDIANAPOLIS (WISH) — An accidental fire destroyed its shelter in downtown Indianapolis, Helping Veterans and Families of Indiana is struggling to rehouse 48 homeless veterans.
+INDIANAPOLIS (WISH) — After an accidental fire destroyed its shelter in downtown Indianapolis, Helping Veterans and Families of Indiana is struggling to rehouse 48 homeless veterans.

-Many landlords who won’t accept housing subsidies won’t house HVAF’s clients.
-The practice is entirely legal in Indiana, and some housing advocates believe it’s becoming more common
+Many landlords won’t accept housing subsidies, shutting out HVAF clients.
+The practice is entirely legal in Indiana, and some housing advocates believe it’s becoming more common.

 When Marine Corps veteran and HVAF client Dion Donnell moved to Indianapolis with his four children, he found out the same subsidies meant to help people find homes can actually hurt their chances at being accepted as a tenant.
 “It’s almost like you’re begging them.
 ‘Please, take me in.
 I have a voucher.’
 They don’t want to take the risk.”